karl0sfandang0/ansible-3-client-demo/README.md

 then it spits out a list of the IPs of the Client machines.

 Copy the IPs to the clipboard and ssh to the Ansible VM using vagrant ssh in the ans folder.
-Then past the client IPs to the /etc/ansible/hosts file.
+Then past the client IPs to the end of the
+\etc/ansible/hosts file.

-Do it like this to how how ansible can operate on subsets, or "groups" (IPs here are examples.. use your own):
+Do it like this to show how ansible can operate on subsets, or "groups" (IPs here are examples.. use your own):

 [web]

 192.168.121.30
 192.168.121.46

 [db]

 192.168.121.47

 No need to ssh-copy-id to clients as the clients' Vagrantfile takes care